 Then, you need to map out the constructed Amazon data onto the Shopify data using a number of the Amazon data reports using logic you create (which gets even more complicated, because not every report has all of the information you need, so you have to combine the data from different reports, which you have to download every time you want refreshed information) and combine those with your Shopify data in separate spreadsheets.

-We haven’t even touched on trying to build consistent and reliable metrics and eCommerce data analytics for your brand based on the hacked-together data situation (that’s a separate article coming soon).
+We haven’t even touched on trying to build consistent and reliable metrics and eCommerce data analytics for your brand based on the hacked-together data situation.
+That's a whole other ballgame.

 But, what if I don’t want to do all this myself?